Richard Johnson (soccer): Club career

 Johnson was born in Kurri Kurri, New South Wales and played for Weston Workers Bears before moving to England to become a professional.
 He joined the youth ranks of Watford, and made his league début in the closing stages of the 1991–92 season.
-Johnson's ability to shoot accurately and powerfully from long distance secured him the "Goal of the Season" award for the 1994–95 season, for a 30-yard shot in a game against Wolves.
+Johnson's ability to shoot accurately and powerfully from long distance secured him the "Goal of the Season" award for the 1994–95 season, for a 30-yard shot in a game against Wolverhampton Wanderers.

 Often in and out of the side for much of his early Watford career, Johnson became an integral part of Graham Taylor's re-shaped Watford side as it started the 1997–98 season.
 He formed a central midfield partnership with Micah Hyde that was to help drive Watford to the 1997–98 Division Two Championship.
 Johnson was also to show his long-range shooting skills in the 4–0 victory over rivals Luton Town at Kenilworth Road, scoring the first goal.
-The Hyde-Johnson axis continued into the 1998–99 season, with Johnson playing in Watford's drive to the play-offs and picking up a winners medal in the 2–0 final victory over Bolton.
+The Hyde-Johnson axis continued into the 1998–99 season, with Johnson playing in Watford's drive to the play-offs and picking up a winners medal in the 2–0 final victory over Bolton Wanderers.
 Johnson was to play a limited part in Watford's first Premiership season, with injuries sustained in August and January keeping him out for two months each time.